-CL612a Clinical Counseling 2: The Patient (DACM/MSTOM programs only) (1 didactic unit; .5 lab unit; Total: 1.5 units)
+CL612a Clinical Counseling 2: The Patient (DACM/MSTOM programs only) (1 didactic unit; .5 lab unit; Total: 1.5 units) (30 academic hours)

-This second course in the clinical counseling series presents specific counseling skills applying the principles of humanistic psychology.
+This second course in the clinical counseling series presents specific counseling skills applying the principles of humanistic psychology and Motivational Interviewing.
 It also continues the student's development of the characteristics that benefit the patient/practitioner relationship.
+In this course, students are provided an opportunity to apply psychosocial assessments and to share cases that are challenging from a counseling perspective, or cases that challenge the student's confidence, belief systems, or ability to practice at an optimal level.

-CL651-CL659 Senior Internship (DACM/MSTOM programs only) (2 lab units each) CL651a-CL656a Senior Internship (DAc/MSAc programs only) (2 lab units each)
+CL651-CL659 Senior Internship (DACM/MSTOM programs only) (2 lab units each) (60 academic hours each)

+CL651a-CL656a Senior Internship (DAc/MSAc programs only) (2 lab units each) (60 academic hours each)